 Why Shout of Dolores is Important

-Hidalgo’s cry inspired a nation to fight for its freedom.
-Even after his death, the cry rang loud and clear — stirring brave hearts to continue their revolt until they won.
+Father Hidalgo’s cry inspired a nation to fight for its freedom.
+Even after his death, the cry rang loud and clear — stirring brave hearts to continue their revolt until Mexico eventually won independence from Spain.

-The events that led to the cry and what happened after are important for the history of Mexico.
+The events that led to the cry and what happened subsequently are important for the history of Mexico.
 After centuries of colonization and oppression, the people embarked on a long but rewarding struggle.